-In particular, this grant aims to fund projects that are:
+The Global Raptor Research & Conservation Grant aims to fund projects that are:

-- Located in high-priority countries for raptor research and conservation, broadly Latin America, Sub-Saharan Africa and Southeast Asia, as well as many island countries (see Figure 1 below);
+- Located in high-priority countries for raptor research and conservation, broadly Latin America, Sub-Saharan Africa, and Southeast Asia, as well as many island countries (see Figure 1 below);

 - Led by an applicant that is a citizen of the country and who is associated with a registered NGO and/or university in the country where the project will take place.